evitanegaraputri4/Retail-Sales-Data-Cleaning-and-Pivot-Analysis/README.md

 - Used Excel parsing functions to convert all dates to DD/MM/YYYY format.
 - Supported formats like 2024-10-15, 14-Aug-2024, and 03/04/2025.

-## ocation Name Cleanup
+## Location Name Cleanup
-- Standardized city names using a reference table and XLOOKUP, resolving abbreviations like LA, Chi-Town, and SF`
+- Standardized city names using a reference table and XLOOKUP, resolving abbreviations like LA, Chi-Town, and SF.

 ## Fixing Payment Method Inconsistencies
 - Replaced 12 missing values with Na.